NourNabil2/CodeAlpha_Tasks/README.md

 ## CodeAlpha Internship
 This is repo of Internship which I got from the Code-Alpha .
 According to the rule 3 tasks are given and you have to do all the tasks to complete the internship.
 All the tasks are based on App-Dev using Flutter.
-## About
-- Internship on AppDev
-- Contains Three projects

 ## Tech Used
 - Flutter